Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Special Inverse Monoids

 In this section we fix notation and collect together some preliminary results about special inverse monoids; some of these are folklore known to experts but hard to find in the literature, while others (most notably Theorem~\ref{thm_ddesc}) are new and likely to be of independent interest.

 Let $A$ be a (typically, but not necessarily, finite) alphabet, and let $A^{\pm 1}$ denote the union of $A$ with a disjoint alphabet $\lbrace a^{-1} \mid a \in A \rbrace$.
 We extend the inverse operation to be an involution on $A^{\pm 1}$ by defining $(a^{-1})^{-1} = a$, and to words over $A^{\pm 1}$ by $(a_1 \dots a_n)^{-1} = a_n^{-1} \dots a_1^{-1}$.
 For brevity we will often write $w'$ instead of $w^{-1}$.
-Where $A$ is viewed as a choice of generators for an inverse monoid $M$, we will sometimes write $\overline{w}$ to denote the element of $M$ represented by a word $w \in A^{\pm 1}$.
+Where $A$ is viewed as a choice of generators for an inverse monoid $M$, we will sometimes write $\overline{w}$ to denote the element of $M$ represented by a word $w \in (A^{\pm 1})^*$.

 Recall that the inverse monoid defined by the presentation $\langle A \mid R \rangle$, where $R \subseteq (A^{\pm 1})^* \times (A^{\pm 1})^* $ is the quotient of the free inverse monoid on $A$ by the congruence generated by $R$.
 All presentations in this paper will be inverse monoid presentations unless stated otherwise.
 An inverse monoid presentation is called \textit{special} if all relations have the form $w=1$, and an inverse monoid is called special if it admits a special inverse monoid presentation.
 We shall assume familiarity with (special) inverse monoids, as well as standard ideas in the field such as Green's relations, Sch\"utzenberger graphs, Stephen's procedure, $E$-unitarity and the maximal group image.
 The reader unfamiliar with these is directed to \cite{LawsonBook98} for the classical theory of inverse monoids in general, and \cite{GrayKambitesHClasses} for the more recent theory of special inverse monoids.
+Recall that a graph is called \emph{bi-deterministic} if no two edges with the same label share a start vertex or an end vertex.